DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - **responding to change** over following a plan
         - Agile Manifesto also defines 12 principles:
             - the highest priority is to satisfy the customer through early and continuous delivery of valuable software
+            - 🧠It does not prioritize security over other requirements.
             - welcome changing requirements, even late in development; Agile processes harness change for the customer’s competitive advantage
             - deliver working software frequently, from a couple of weeks to a couple of months, with a preference for the shorter timescale
             - business people and developers must work together daily throughout the project